zaher2016/website/_posts/2016-11-29-odk-collect-v1-4-12-has-been-released.md

 You can find more details in the [release notes](https://github.com/opendatakit/opendatakit/wiki/Collect-Release-Notes).

 Thanks to Allan, Brent, Hélène, Jon, Max, and Neil for their contributions to this release!
-If you are a developer, don&#8217;t let these folks have all the fun.
+If you are a developer, don’t let these folks have all the fun.
 Go to [GitHub](https://github.com/opendatakit/collect) and help us fix bugs for the next release.